 The paid version adds unlimited syncing among all devices, support for physical two-factor-authentication keys, 1GB of online file storage, dark-web monitoring of your accounts and access to premium tech support.

 You don't need to install an application on your computer to use LastPass.
 Instead, the software can live entirely in browser extensions and in the full-featured web interface.

 There are legacy desktop applications for Windows and Mac still available, with some limits.
-Meanwhile, the local-network-only LastPass Pocket option for Windows and Linux has been discontinued, as has password filling for Windows applications.
+But the local-network-only LastPass Pocket (opens in new tab) option for Windows and Linux has been discontinued.

 LastPass Premium won Best Password Manager in the most recent Tom's Guide Awards.